 What meets the APS criteria of a vulnerable adult?

-A “vulnerable adult” is a person 18 years of age or older who has a physical or mental condition which prevents them from providing for his or her own care or protection.
-This includes adults who are impaired because of brain damage, advanced age, and physical, mental or emotional dysfunction.
+"Vulnerable adult" means a person eighteen years of age or older who has a physical or mental condition which substantially impairs the person from adequately providing for his or her own care or protection.
+This includes a person who is impaired in the ability to adequately provide for the person's own care or protection because of the infirmities of aging including, but not limited to, organic brain damage, advanced age, and physical, mental, or emotional dysfunction.
+A resident of a facility is a vulnerable adult.

 Who is a Vulnerable Adult?